 Most of the work you are likely to do with an active Dispatch will center around the Route Plan, which shows the actual Locations the shipment is moving to and from.
 You can bring up the Route Plan by clicking on the ‘Route Plan’ tab once you have opened a specific Dispatch.

-The ‘Arrived’ and ‘Departed’ columns on the Route Plan provide a very basic way of tracking the status of your Dispatch, allowing you to follow the carrier step-by-step through each Location.
-While this sort of detailed tracking may seem unnecessary for simple dispatches, it can be much more useful for longer or more complicated routes with multiple pick-ups or deliveries.
+The ‘Arrived’ and ‘Departed’ columns on the Route Plan provide a fundamental way of tracking the status of your Dispatch, allowing you to follow the carrier step-by-step through each Location.
+While this sort of detailed tracking may seem unnecessary for simple dispatches, it can be useful for longer or more complicated routes with multiple pick-ups or deliveries.

-Toggling any of the ‘arrived’ or ‘departed’ flags will automatically mark all the flags prior to it in the route plan as completed.
+Toggling any of the ‘arrived’ or ‘departed’ flags will automatically mark all the flags before it in the route plan as completed.

-As an enhancement and for notification to customers you can have the customer notified when an “Arrived” or “Departed” flag is set on a dispatch allowing you to easily let you customer know when a load has been picked up or delivered.
-To activate this you need to make a configuration setting so let’s head to the Gear Icon in the top right hand corner and choose “Configuration” Once the configuration menu opens across the top of the screen for you, go to “Operations” and click on “Dispatch” There you will see the ability to set Email notifications
+As an enhancement and for notification to customers, you can have the customer notified when an “Arrived” or “Departed” flag is set on a dispatch allowing you to easily let your customer know when a load has been picked up or delivered.
+To activate this, you need to make a configuration setting so let’s head to the Gear Icon in the top right-hand corner and choose “Configuration.”

 You will have three choices:

 - All will send email notifications to all customers when one of the Arrived or Departed flags is set